17 Oct Everything You Need to Know About Complete Skateboards

 Therefore, it’s economical to start with a complete and then replace individual components as they wear out.

-You may be wondering, “Is it cheaper to build a skateboard or buy a complete?”.
+You may be wondering, “Is it better to buy a complete skateboard or build one from scratch?”

 However, there are pros and cons to both custom-built skateboards and completes.
 You’ll want to consider more than just the price of each option.